Last Updated on March 15, 2023

 Kangals are not a good choice of dog for first-time owners.
 These large dogs need plenty of socialization and a lot of space.

-But if you’re looking for a hard-working farm hand that can provide a good deal of protection while being good with the family, then you can’t go wrong with a Kangal.
+But if you’re looking for a hard-working farm hand that can provide a good deal of protection while being good with the family, then you can’t go wrong with this breed.

 You’ll also need to factor in all the expenses to look after your dog during his life.

-Do you have a Kangal?
+Do you have a Kangal dog?
 Does he help you out on the farm, and where did you buy him?
 We would love to hear all about you and your dog in the comments below.